JeremiahKaren/35percent.github.io/_posts/2018-10-30-shopping-centre-legal-challenge.md

 ## The Mayor to respond

 Aside from the legal challange, the Mayor Sadiq Khan will also be having his say, once the draft legal S106 agreement that would seal the planning approval is complete.
 Campaigners have written an [open letter](https://twitter.com/UpTheElephant_), asking him to reject the approval as it stands.
 Local ward councillors [added their voice](https://www.southwarknews.co.uk/news/ward-councillors-call-on-sadiq-khan-to-fix-moral-and-policy-failings-in-approved-elephant-and-castle-regeneration-plans/) to the call, as did assembley member [Sian Berry](www.southwarkgreenparty.org.uk/call_in_the_elephant_decision_says_sian).
-Inside Housing reports that Sadiq Khan is keen to ensure that the development ['delivers as much genuinely affordable housing as possible'](https://www.insidehousing.co.uk/news/news/khan-keen-for-elephant--castle-development-to-deliver-affordable-housing-58462).
+Inside Housing reports that Sadiq Khan is keen to ensure that the development ['delivers as much genuinely affordable housing as possible'](https://www.insidehousing.co.uk/news/news/khan-keen-for-elephant--castle-development-to-deliver-affordable-housing-58462) and on the question of traders [says](https://twitter.com/se1/status/1054823139421630464) _"we cannot have these cultural communities being displaced."_

 ## A temporary new home for traders...